icopy-site/awesome-cn/docs/awesome/awesome-deno.md

 [<img src="https://raw.githubusercontent.com/denolib/awesome-deno/master/deno-logo.png" align="right" width="100">](https://deno.land)

-Deno 是一个简单、现代且安全的 JavaScript 和 TypeScript 运行时，它使用 V8 并用 Rust 构建.
+Deno is a simple, modern and secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust.

-该列表是最好的 Deno 模块和资源的集合.
+This list is a collection of the best Deno modules and resources.